 - Minutes of Swiss School Board meetings are freely accessible in full text via Schulratsprotokolle Online (external link).

-- Indexed archival material: search on the Knowledge Portal or in the Hochschularchiv Online (external link).
+- Indexed archival material: search via ETH Library's Search Portal (external link) or in the Hochschularchiv Online (external link).

 - Order the documents you require directly from the ETH-Zurich University Archives or via this form.
 Please register in advance.
 The documents can be used on site in the Reading Room Collections and Archives.